Fever | Yoga Cycle Strength

 August 30, 2022/in Cardio, Indoor Cycling /by Shannon Austin

-Indoor cycling is usually thought of as a cardio activity rather than a strength workout, but when done intentionally, it can provide both benefits.
+Indoor cycling (spin) is usually thought of as a cardio activity rather than a strength workout, but when done intentionally, it can provide both benefits.
 In fact, indoor cycling actually helps strengthen and build some of your biggest and most important muscle groups in a short amount of time.
 So, what muscles does indoor cycling work?

 Indoor Cycling Strengthens Your Lower Body

-Because indoor cycling is mostly a lower body focused workout, most of the “burn” is felt throughout the legs in the thighs (hamstrings and quadriceps), calves, and in the glutes.
+Because spinning is mostly a lower body focused workout, most of the “burn” is felt throughout the legs in the thighs (hamstrings and quadriceps), calves, and in the glutes.
 These are some of the largest muscle groups in your body, and when strengthened, help to improve your overall health and physique.

 The higher the resistance on your bike, the more strain you will feel on the muscles in your legs when seated.
 Rising up into a standing position (“out of the saddle”) and hinging your body forward while indoor cycling is particularly effective in targeting your gluteus muscles.

-Selecting the right indoor cycling shoes is a game-changer for your workout routine.
+Selecting the right spin shoes is a game-changer for your workout routine.
 Experience heightened comfort and reduce the risk of injury with well-fitted shoes that provide optimal foot support during intense cycling sessions.
 Clipping into the pedals with our recommended indoor cycling shoes not only enhances power transfer and efficiency but also ensures a smoother ride, amplifying the benefits of your workout.
 Elevate your cycling experience by upgrading to gear that prioritizes comfort, efficiency, and overall enjoyment of your indoor rides.

 Indoor Cycling is Great for Your Core